Policies & Information

 When can I register?

-At 12am on Friday, Febrary 1, 2013, rising senior students will have access to the Non-Campus Release Request page (the link to this page is listed above).
-The deadline for applying online is February 11, 2013 at midnight.
+At the beginning of February, rising senior students will have access to the Non-Campus Release Request page (the link to this page is listed above).

 When will I be notified of the results?

-Students will be notified of the results of the registration process by Friday, February 15.
-Those students who fall into the pre-determined number will be granted permission and have until February 25 to notify the Office of Residential Life if they are accepting their permission or would like to deny it and go through campus room draw.
+Students will be notified of the results of the registration process by the end of February.
+Those students who fall into the pre-determined number should notify the Office of Residential Life if they are accepting their permission or would like to deny it and go through campus room draw.
 Students who do not fall into the appointed number will be place on a wait list.
 The students on the wait list will be notified if and when they are granted non-campus permission.

 What about students who are currently studying abroad?